Competition Obedience Class Descriptions

 Advanced Beginner Obedience

-This advanced class is for dogs and handlers who have completed one or more Beginners Obedience classes and are preparing for or currently showing in Beginner’s Novice (BN) and/or Novice Obedience (CD) competition.
+This advanced class is for dogs and handlers who have completed one or more Beginners Obedience classes and are preparing for or currently showing in AKC Competition Obedience Beginner’s Novice (BN) and/or Novice Obedience (CD) competitions.
 Dogs entering this class should already be heeling on-leash and have reliable sit/down/stay/stand/recalls/finish on leash with little to no correction needed.
 Teams in this class will learn basic ring etiquette, alternate finishes, transition to off-leash work and perfecting both on and off-leash heeling, figure 8s and stays.
 Dogs will learn distance off-leash recalls with proper sit and finish.

 Graduate Novice Obedience